sinoz/project-56/README.md

 # ReStart
-A trading web-application for game accounts, as a university project developed using Play Framework.
+A trading web-application for game accounts, as a university project developed with Play Framework.

 ## Setup
 Pull and load the project into your IDE as a SBT project.
 This might take a while as SBT will pull all of its necessary dependencies for this application.